-- The Workforce “Dataload” form will be sent to agencies in the first week of July.
-Data can be submitted online via Treasury’s CFISnet system between 1-17 July.
-Final due date is Friday, 17 July 2020.
+- The Workforce “Dataload” form will be sent to agencies in the last week of June.
+Data can be submitted online via Treasury’s CFISnet system between 1-16 July.
+Final due date is Friday, 16 July 2021.

 The form called Dataload has two parts:

 Employee data covers all current employees at the data collection date (30 June 2021) plus all employees who have left the organisation during the previous 12 months.
 The employee data contains 30 variables.

 - Organisation Data